×

 To protect yourself from the harmful rays of the sun, there are a few easy steps you can take.
 The most effective sun protection is protective clothing, such as lightweight and long-sleeved shirts, pants, wide-brimmed hats, and sunglasses with UV protection.
 This type of sun protection is best for sunny days when you are likely to be exposed to the sun for a longer period.

 You can also seek shade when possible and avoid exposing babies younger than 6 months to the sun’s rays.
 When using sunscreen, choose one with an SPF of 30 or higher and apply it 30 minutes before coming in contact with the sun.
-To ensure even protection, make sure to use sunscreen in combination with other sun safety techniques such as slipping on sun protective clothing, slopping on broad-spectrum water-resistant sunscreen, slapping on a broad brim hat, and sliding on sunglasses.
+To ensure even protection, make sure to use sunscreen lotion in combination with other sun safety techniques such as slipping on sun protective clothing, slopping on broad-spectrum water-resistant sunscreen, slapping on a broad brim hat, and sliding on sunglasses.
 By taking these simple steps, you will experience optimal sun protection.

 Reasons sunscreen is important for the skin

-- Sunscreen is a must-have for everyone, especially for those who are light-skinned, as sun exposure increases the risk of skin cancer.
+• Sunscreen is a must-have for everyone, especially for those who are light-skinned, as sun exposure increases the risk of skin cancer.

-- It's important to apply sunscreen every day, especially during the summer months, as exposure to the sun increases your skin's sensitivity to the sun and sunburn and skin cancer can occur more easily.
+• It's important to apply sunscreen every day, especially during the summer months, as exposure to the sun increases your skin's sensitivity to the sun and

-- Swimmers should apply sunscreen after swimming or sweating, since sun protection does not extend to water.
+• Swimmers should apply sunscreen after swimming or sweating, since sun protection does not extend to water.

-- Ensure that you're using a broad- spectrum, water-resistant sunscreen with an SPF of 30 or higher to ensure protection against sunburn and skin cancer.
+• Ensure that you're using a broad- spectrum, water-resistant sunscreen with an SPF of 30 or higher to ensure protection against sunburn and skin cancer.

 Benefits of using sunscreen